bigchaindb/BEPs/19/README.md

 The above command list the details about the node which is being added/updated/deleted from the network.

-4. If the node operator aggrees to the operation being proposed by the `node_upsert_request_id` then they can vote on the same using the following,
+4. If the node operator aggrees to the operation being proposed by the `election_id` then they can vote on the same using the following,

 ```
 $ bigchaindb upsert-validator approve-request node_upsert_request_id --private-key /home/user/.tendermint/config/priv_validator.json
 ```

-The above command `POST`s a `TRANSFER` transaction casting the vote of the node for the given TEP.
+The above command `POST`s a [`VALIDATOR_ELECTION_VOTE`][spec_validator_election] transaction casting the vote of the node for given `election_id`.
-NOTE: The `TRANSFER` transaction is signed using the private key generated and stored by Tendermint in `priv_validator.json`.
+NOTE: The `VALIDATOR_ELECTION_VOTE` transaction is signed using the private key generated and stored by Tendermint in `priv_validator.json`.

 ## Backwards Compatibility